The original version of this document is located at https://docs.qfield.org/how-to/attributes-form

 Custom QML widgets can be useful to integrate advanced actions into forms.

-In this example we define add a button that open a third-party map and navigation app.
+We define add a button that open a third-party map and navigation app.

 ```qml